 And we’ll be here for that when the time comes

-Since we want you to create a strong cultural connection with your host organization country, we’ve taken our La Vida Local on-site learning virtual, too!
+Since we want you to create a strong cultural connection with your host organization country, we’ve taken our Local Life on-site learning virtual, too!
 Learn about what it’s like to live in your host country, from natural beauty to traditional customs to modern entertainment.
-Some self-guided learning adventures, some social opportunities with your cohort, our Virtual La Vida Local programming will supplement your work experience – and hopefully cement that dream of going abroad in the near future.
+Some self-guided learning adventures, some social opportunities with your cohort, our Virtual Local Life programming will supplement your work experience – and hopefully cement that dream of going abroad in the near future.

 There are many more reasons to consider a virtual internship abroad, but we hope these are enough to get you interested.
 If you want to take the next step, research our new virtual programs and submit a quick, initial application when you’re ready.